rcoppolo/memory/README.md

 ```

 ### Todo
-* Organize CSS
 * Start on fetching questions for the test!!!
-* Validate clicking 'Next' in TopicSelect when no topic is selected
 * Clear form values on submit
 * Flash messages for success & errors
+* Component class to share navigate and pure mix in stuff
+* Organize CSS
+* Validate clicking 'Next' in TopicSelect when no topic is selected
 * Better loading feedback throughout
 * All the settings functionality
 * Remember me checkbox